ZakAroui/InTouch/README.md

 ![phone contact app activity](Screenshot_phoneContactApp.png)

-__The Contact's Edit Activity
+__The Contact's Edit Activity__

 The user can click on any of his contacts in the main activity to see more info about that specific contact; when the user does this, the below activity starts.
 This activity provides some functions to be done on the contact's information, like: sharing, editing or deleting.

-The share button in the action bar allows the user to share some information about the contact with other contacts, using any of the apps that has the share action, which the user has installed in the phone, like the Messaging app.
+The share button in the action bar allows the user to share some information about the contact with other contacts, using any of the apps that have the share action, which the user has installed in the phone, like the Messaging app.

-The delete button in the action bar allows the user the delete the selected contact and all its information definetly from the phone !!
+The delete button in the action bar allows the user the delete the selected contact and all its information definitely  from the phone !!

-The floading point in the bottom right side of the screen allows the user to edit the selected contact.
+The floating point in the bottom right side of the screen allows the user to edit the selected contact.
 If pressed, the user will be able to continue editing the contact using the phone's default contacts app.
 Once done or by pressing Back, the user will go back to InTouch's mainactivity.

 ![edit activity](Screenshot_editTouch.png)